lvitters/RAYARRAY/README.md

 ![RAYARRAY-3](./img/PCB.PNG)

 Each node is a self-contained system built from a stepper motor, a PCB with ESP8266, Hall sensor and motor controller and four connectors for jumpers.
 The case is a 3D-printed bracket that houses all the components.
-The motor is mounted vertically in the bracket, so that the motor shaft extends horizontally out of the housing.
-The mirror is placed in the center via a small mount.
-There is also a tiny magnet on the underside of the mirror, so that the zero position of the motor/mirror can be determined in combination with the Hall sensor installed in the case.
+The mirror is placed on the motor in the center via a small mount.
+A tiny magnet is placed on the bottom of the mirror, so that the zero position of the motor/mirror can be determined in combination with the Hall sensor installed in the case.
 The ESP8266 is used to control the node and can receive signals via WIFI.

 <br>